williamcotton/express-c/README.md

 ## Features

-- User-friendly API using blocks modeled after [express](https://expressjs.com/)
+- User-friendly API using blocks modeled on [expressjs](https://expressjs.com/)
 - Uses libdispatch for concurrency
 - Request-based memory management for middleware